dc232/Google_test_task/README.md

 - Instance_template.tf
 - Instance_group_manager.tf

-Inorder to create the Load balancer through the following commands
+In order to create the Load balancer through the following commands
 - terraform validate (to validate the files for any errors)
 - terraform apply -auto-approve (To apply the changes to the infrastructure)